IBM/aspera-cli/README.md

 #### Configuration Finder

-When a secret is needed by a sub command, the command can search for existing configurations in the configuration file.
+When a secret is needed by a sub command, the command can search for existing configurations in the configuration file by setting option `secret` to the special value `PRESET`.

 The lookup is done by comparing the service URL and username (or access key).